mzacki/mzacki.github.io/_posts/2023-04-26-sql-cheatsheet-3.md

     CONCAT(last_name, ' ', first_name), customer_id FROM customer;
 ```

+> The columns selected in both SELECT clauses should be of the same type in some flavours (Postgres, Oracle).
+> No such requirement in MySQL & MariaDB.

 #### Inner join

 ``INNER JOIN`` connects records from two (or even more) tables.